On the large-scale geometry of graph braid groups via cubical structures: Preliminaries

 \begin{lemma} Let \(Y\) be an \(n\)-dimensional NPC cube complex, and let \(\graf_1,\dots,\graf_n\) be connected graphs with at least one edge.
 Then any immersion \(\iota:\graf_1\times\dots\times\graf_n\to Y\) is a local isometry. \end{lemma} \begin{proof} The link of any vertex in \(\graf_1\times\cdots\times\graf_n\) is the join of \(n\) discrete sets, which implies injectivity on links. \end{proof}

-\begin{convention} In this paper, we adopt the following standing conventions and assumptions unless stated otherwise: \begin{enumerate} \item A \(1\)-dimensional cube complex is called a \emph{graph}, typically denoted by \(\graf, \grafd, \grafl, \sfC, \sfS, \sfT\), etc. Every (sub)graph is assumed to be \emph{nontrivial}, meaning that it contains at least one edge.
-A graph is called \emph{simple} if it is a simplicial complex, \emph{leafless} if it contains no \emph{leaves} (i.e., vertices of valency \(1\)), and a \emph{tree} if its \(\pi_1\) is trivial. \item For two vertices \(\sfv,\sfw\) in a graph \(\graf\), the unique path in \(\graf\) joining them---if exists---is denoted by \([\sfv,\sfw]\). \item Every cube complex (including graphs) is assumed to be connected and NPC. \item All groups are assumed to be finitely generated, and denoted by \(\bbB, \bbG, \bbS\), etc. In particular, a free group is denoted by \(\bbF\), or by \(\bbF_n\) when its rank \(n\) is specified; \(\bbF_1\) is usually denoted by \(\bbZ\). \item For integers \(a\le b\), the closed interval \([a,b]\subset\bbR\), as well as $\bbR$ itself, is endowed with its canonical cubical structure. \end{enumerate} Let \(X,X'\) be polyhedral complexes. \begin{enumerate} \item[(6)] \(X\) is equipped with the length metric \(d_X\) introduced above.
-If \(X'\) is a subcomplex of \(X\), then it is equipped with its intrinsic length metric \(d_{X'}\), rather than the restriction of \(d_X\). \item[(7)] Any map \(\phi:X\to X'\) is assumed to be combinatorial. \item[(8)] The universal cover of \(X\) and the covering map are denoted by \(\bar X\) and \(p_X:\bar X\to X\), respectively. \end{enumerate} \end{convention}
+\begin{convention} In this paper, we adopt the following standing conventions and assumptions unless stated otherwise: \begin{enumerate} \item A \(1\)-dimensional cube complex, which is always NPC, is called a \emph{graph}, and is typically denoted by \(\graf, \grafd, \grafl, \sfT\), etc. We also regard the real line $\bbR$ as a graph whose vertex set is the set of integers. \item All cube complexes (including graphs) are assumed to be connected and NPC; triangular complexes need not be. \item Every (sub)graph is assumed to be \emph{nontrivial}, meaning that it contains at least one edge.
+A graph is called \emph{simple} if it is a simplicial complex, \emph{leafless} if it contains no \emph{leaves} (i.e., vertices of valency \(1\)), and a \emph{tree} if its \(\pi_1\) is trivial. \item All groups are assumed to be finitely generated, and denoted by \(\bbB, \bbG, \bbS\), etc. In particular, a free group is denoted by \(\bbF\), or by \(\bbF_n\) when its rank \(n\) is specified; \(\bbF_1\) is usually denoted by \(\bbZ\). \end{enumerate} Let \(X,X'\) be polyhedral complexes. \begin{enumerate} \item[(6)] When \(X'\) is a subcomplex of \(X\), it is equipped with its intrinsic metric \(d_{X'}\), rather than the restriction of \(d_X\). \item[(7)] Any map \(\phi:X\to X'\) is assumed to be combinatorial. \item[(8)] The universal cover of \(X\) and the covering map are denoted by \(\bar X\) and \(p_X:\bar X\to X\), respectively. \end{enumerate} \end{convention}